jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

             | Leaf
 ~~~~

 The only choice that remains is the size of the subtrees.

-There are
-many possible choices here, so we chose simple rules:
+There are many possible choices here.
+We chose this simple rules:

 1. Each node will be assigned a 'maximum size'.
 If the input contains
 enough elements, then the size of the subtree will be its maximum size.